swiftbiosciences/q2_ITS/README.md

    and "q2wkflow_ITS_v3.sh" in the same file folder.

 2. Edit “config.txt” to enter correct absolute paths to each tool, primer file, and expected read length after primer is trimmed.
+Set "AS_PE" to 'true' if you wish to merge the paired end reads, i.e. R1 and R2, and process the merged reads (recommended for longer read lengths, e.g. 2X250, 2X300).

    Command to run:
    q2wkflow_ITS_v3.sh config.txt inputdir workdir